Actionable Insights

 Reporting to the board

-The IC Chair's board report is not a portfolio dump.
-The full board is not an investment committee and should not be asked to process the same depth of information.
-The right format is a 1–2 paragraph written summary delivered within a week of each IC meeting, covering three things: how the portfolio performed, whether it remains on track with the IPS, and any decisions the IC made or tabled.
+The IC Chair’s full board is not an investment committee and should not be asked to process the same depth of information.
+The right format is a 1–2 paragraph summary delivered within a week of each IC meeting, covering three things: how the portfolio performed, whether it remains on track with the IPS, and any decisions the IC made or tabled.

-Brevity signals competence.
-A Chair who can summarize the portfolio's status in two clear paragraphs demonstrates understanding.
-A Chair who forwards 40 pages of performance reports to the full board every quarter is creating noise, not accountability.
+Brevity signals competence: a Chair who can summarize the portfolio’s status in two clear paragraphs demonstrates understanding; a Chair who forwards 40 pages of performance reports every quarter is creating noise instead of exhibiting accountability.

 Once a year — typically at the annual board meeting — the Chair (or a designee) gives a slightly more formal 10-minute presentation covering full-year performance, any IPS changes, and the endowment's current trajectory against its long-term objectives.
 This is also the moment to surface the compounding argument: showing the board in concrete terms what the portfolio is on track to produce over the next decade, and what the cost of a strategy change would be.